PeterG75/pe-image-for-Lazarus/README.md

 Generic problem simply solved by "[FreePascal Generics.Collections library](https://github.com/dathox/generics.collections)".
 (Thank's for it.)

-And also you need "TlHelp32.pas" and "PsAPI.pas" units for build it in Lazarus.
+You also need "TlHelp32.pas" and "PsAPI.pas" units for build it in Lazarus.
-Copy them from Delphi src folder.
+Copy them from Delphi's src folder.